geosolutions-it/ckanext-dcatapit/README.md

  14. DCATAPIT license tree.
 Download [license mapping file](https://raw.githubusercontent.com/italia/daf-ontologie-vocabolari-controllati/master/VocabolariControllati/Licenze/Licenze.rdf).
 Alternatively you can use ``examples/licenses.rdf``, but mind that it may be outdated.
 Import `license.rdf` it with command:

          paster --plugin=ckanext-dcatapit vocabulary load --filename path/to/license.rdf --name licenses --config=/etc/ckan/default/production.ini

+### Organization as a Rights Holder

+ Dataset's Rights Holder field is binded to dataset's Organization.
+Because of that, catalogue should be reindexed in solr after organization's change in name or identifier.

+        paster --plugin=ckan search-index rebuild --config=/etc/ckan/default/production.ini

 ### Dataset form